-Therefore, the primary goal of the proposed research is to build from these findings and employ a novel systems-control/connectionist framework to understand the interactive dynamics and evolution of arithmetic skill and number sense.
-To be specific, I will first use a connectionist model to bridge both behavioral and neuroimaging data to provide an unprecedented neuro-computational modeling framework for mental arithmetic.
-I will then employ a hybrid model of strategy representation and execution that is much more aligned with our modern knowledge of the cognitive functions of brain regions, how these are interconnected, and how the execution of complex procedures are initiated and controlled.
-By modeling the neurocognitive networks in human brain, I thereby bridge the rich infrastructure of cognitive theory, data, and computational experimentation with recent findings from systems neuroscience.
+The primary goal of the presently proposed research is to apply this methodology to develop a novel systems-control/connectionist model of the interactive dynamics and evolution of arithmetic skill and number sense.
+In the first part of the project (goal 1) I will develop an updated connectionist model that bridges both behavioral and neuroimaging data in arithmetic model.
+Next, (goal 2) I will extend this model into a hybrid model of strategy representation and execution that is aligned with our modern knowledge of the cognitive functions of brain regions, how these are interconnected, and how the execution of complex procedures are initiated and controlled.
+Finally (goal 3) I will employ the new model to try to explain aspects of typical and atypical arithmetic development by trying to model individual differences in neural architecture.
+By modeling the neurocognitive networks in human brain, this new model will be able to provide explanations that encompass that existing rich bank of cognitive theory, data, and computational experimentation in arithmetic within a framework of modern systems neuroscience.